tmcgilchrist/ghuntley/content/notes/teams.md

 - want to see the team succeed (will create the conflict to ensure successful outcomes)
 - highly motivated
 - engaged and exhibits care

+# what is needed to create each level of a functioning team?

+# how do we get individuals to buy in?